Comprehensive Review Real Customer Analysis

 Break-in Period

-Forget about it.
-The consensus is that the Gaviota 5 requires little to no break-in period.
-The plush step-in feel and soft upper make them comfortable "from the first run" or "from the first day".
+The consensus is that the Gaviota 5 needs little to no break-in period.
+The plush step-in feel and soft upper make it feel good “from the first run” or “from the first day.”

 One reviewer captured the feel perfectly: "This Gaviota 5 is running on a marshmallow.
 It's pillow-like, it's soft, gentle, and smooth."